Andrew-Sparrow/Andrew-Sparrow/README.md

 - 👋 Hi, I’m @Andrew Pechersky
-- 👀 I’m interested in front-end development, React
+- 👀 I’m interested in front-end development
-- 🌱 I’m currently learning JavaScript, React
 - 💞️ I’m looking to collaborate on projects with React, JavaScript